amabella-aguiluz/angela-bot/README.md

 ## Prerequisites

 - Python
-- Check out the `requirements.txt` and install all the pakages.
+- Check out the `requirements.txt` and install all the packages.
 Use `pip install -r requirements.txt` to install them

 ## What I Learned
 -   Using **Pycord** for Discord bot development
 -   Working with APIs in Pycord (ex.
 Praw API)
--   Deploying a Python bot to an online server using fps.ms